-10 Near-cash assets
+11 | Near-cash assets

-The near-cash assets of €100 million (2013: €106 million) comprise units of money market funds that can be sold at any time and are expected to be realized within twelve months after the closing date.
+The near-cash assets of €100 million (2014: €100 million) comprise units of money market funds that can be sold at any time and are expected to be realized within twelve months after the closing date.

-11 Other current assets
+12 | Other current assets

-Other receivables and other assets totaling €185 million (2013: €198 million) are stated at amortized cost less any write-downs, which were €2 million in 2014.
-They principally comprise miscellaneous claims for tax refunds amounting to €144 million (2013: €128 million), mainly pertaining to sales taxes, and other reimbursement claims from goods and service transactions.
+Other receivables and other assets totaling €206 million (2014: €185 million) are stated at amortized cost less any write-downs.
+No write-downs were recognized in 2015.
+They principally comprise miscellaneous claims for tax refunds amounting to €137 million (2014: €144 million), mainly pertaining to sales taxes, and other reimbursement claims from goods and service transactions totaling €50 million (2014: €27 million).
+The year-on-year increase is mainly attributable to a receivable relating to site services in Germany.